ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 - `setters.yaml`: used to set customizable data.
 - `Kptfile`: used to keep track of package versions and [declaratively set which functions](https://kpt.dev/book/04-using-functions/01-declarative-function-execution) should run during rendering.
 For example, [apply-setters](https://catalog.kpt.dev/apply-setters/v0.2/).

+**Notice :** source-base, source-customization and deploy have now moved under the additional folders being the [configcontroller](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/configcontroller), [kubernetes](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/kubernetes) for tier1, tier2 and tier34.

+Under the technology layer: Kubernetes will be observing the `kubernetes` folder and the Config Controller will be observing the `configcontroller` folder with each having their own manifest files.

+TODO: review/update code samples

 ## Step 1 - Setup

 For any type of change, you should start with a new branch and a clean git working tree (all files are staged and committed).
 This will make it easier to visualize changes in [VSCode's Git Source Control](https://code.visualstudio.com/docs/sourcecontrol/overview) (or `git diff`) and revert if needed.